-Note that “cheapest” is a relative term and not an absolute one.
+As suggested above, “cheapest” is a relative term and not an absolute one.
 Walt Disney World is an undeniably expensive vacation destination, and the least expensive dates are still priced on par with traveling to Europe, Asia, or many tropical locales.
 Compounding that is the reality that total trip prices to Walt Disney World are up by thousands of dollars in the last couple of years–and had risen by around 5% per year in the decade before that.

-Park tickets, hotels, restaurants, and more at Walt Disney World have all increased dramatically of late.
+Park tickets, hotels, restaurants, and more at Walt Disney World have all increased dramatically .
 While not totally unprecedented, menu and ticket prices increased multiple times last year.
-First in February, and then again in phases between last October and December 8.
+First in February, and then again in phases between last October and December.
 In total, Walt Disney World raised those costs by around 15-20% last year.

 The reader comments to that are equally illuminating, as many reported spending even more than our already high budget ranges on Walt Disney World vacations.
 Consider this post an indirect “sequel” to that–and one that aims to avoid overspending.

 While this doesn’t help you cut costs or trim the fat from your vacation budget, it does aim to help you choose the most economical dates to visit!
-Similarly, our recent Top 13 Money Saving Tips for Walt Disney World in 2023 offers assistance with reducing your vacation budget by eliminating expenses that do not enhance your trip.
+Similarly, our recent Top 13 Money Saving Tips for Walt Disney World offers assistance with reducing your vacation budget by eliminating expenses that do not enhance your trip.
 In fact, some of that advice actually improves your trip–for example, doing breakfast in your room (saves money and time–plus food court breakfasts generally underwhelm unless you like powdered eggs).